 (You can get this figure as a PDF file if you like.)

 Comparative context is provided by Roy Walmsley’s World Prison Population List.
 The U.S. has an overall incarceration rate of 738 per 100,000 people, the highest in the world.
 Belarus, Russia and Bermuda (!) come next, distantly trailing with rates in the 530s.
 Fifty eight percent of countries have incarceration rates below 150 per 100,000.
 There is a lot of heterogeneity within continents.
-I left China out of the figure above—its incarceration rate is 118, but this only includes 1.55 million sentenced prisoners, not trial detainees or those in “administrative detention.”All Posts by Date · All Posts by Category
+I left China out of the figure above—its incarceration rate is 118, but this only includes 1.55 million sentenced prisoners, not trial detainees or those in “administrative detention.”All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader